Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Conclusions

 \section{Conclusions}

 The adaptive nature of ADAPT-VQE allows the ansatz to iteratively evolve, refining itself to better capture the problem landscape as the algorithm progresses.
 While the gradient-driven approach for ansatz growth offers a clear advantage over other strategies, it is not infallible.
-In some cases, the wavefunction may contain non-contributing operators, those with near-zero amplitudes, which unnecessarily increase circuit depth without improving accuracy.
-In this work, we have identified three distinct mechanisms responsible for the presence of such redundant operators: (i) suboptimal operator selection due to limitations in the gradient criterion, (ii) operator reordering effects, where previously selected operators are reintroduced while the amplitudes of their earlier instances diminish, leading to unnecessary redundancy in the ansatz, and (iii) fading operators, which become irrelevant as the ansatz evolves.
+In some cases, the wavefunction may contain non-contributing operators, those with near-zero parameter values, which unnecessarily increase circuit depth without improving accuracy.
+In this work, we have identified three distinct mechanisms responsible for the presence of such redundant operators: (i) suboptimal operator selection due to limitations in the gradient criterion, (ii) operator reordering effects, where previously selected operators are reintroduced while the parameter values of their earlier instances diminish, leading to unnecessary redundancy in the ansatz, and (iii) fading operators, which become irrelevant as the ansatz evolves.
 Recognizing and addressing these issues enables the simplification and compression of ADAPT-VQE ans\"atze, leading to shorter quantum circuits without compromising accuracy.
-To achieve this, we propose and implement an automated, cost-free method for pruning redundant operators from the ansatz.
-Our approach systematically evaluates all ansatz operators after each optimization step, using a function that accounts for both operator position and amplitude.
-This strategy removes operators with minimal contributions while preserving those that may have cooperative effects in future iterations.
-By integrating this selection function with a dynamic threshold, adapted based on the amplitudes of recently added operators, we effectively eliminate redundancies while ensuring algorithmic convergence.
-We validated this approach by computing the ground-state energies of several molecular systems.
-Our results demonstrate that this method systematically improves ADAPT-VQE simulations, particularly in cases where energy remains constant over extended iterations.
-While in some instances the method does not lead to significant improvements, it consistently performs at least as well as standard ADAPT-VQE.
-Given its benefits in reducing ansatz complexity without introducing additional computational overhead, we propose that this pruning strategy be systematically incorporated into ADAPT-VQE to enhance its efficiency and scalability.